Patent attorney: European Patent Organisation

 The task of the European Patent Office (EPO), which is the main organ of the European Patent Organisation, is to grant European patents (and also to hear and determine third-party challenges to the validity of European patents, in opposition proceedings).
 The EPO exists by virtue of the European Patent Convention (EPC), and is not legally bound to the European Union.

 To legally represent clients (generally patent applicants, proprietors and opponents) before the EPO, a patent attorney must first be registered to act in that capacity as a professional representative.
 To be registered, an individual must qualify as a European patent attorney and, to that end, must pass a written examination, the European Qualifying Examination (EQE).
-The EQE consists of four papers sat over three days, each day lasting between 5 hours and six and a half hours.
-Those who enroll for the examination must have an engineering or scientific degree (though long experience in a scientific domain can be sufficient under certain limited conditions), and the candidate must also have practiced under supervision for at least three years in the domain of national or European patent law.
+The EQE consists of four papers sat over four days, each day lasting between 3 hours and six and a half hours.
+Those who enroll for the examination must have an engineering or scientific degree (though long experience in a scientific domain can be sufficient under certain limited conditions), and the candidate must also have practised under supervision for at least 36 months in the domain of national or European patent law.

 The EPC sets out the circumstances under which an applicant for a European patent must be represented by a professional representative in proceedings before the EPO.
 Typically, a representative is required if the patent applicant (or all of them if more than one) does not have a place of business in an EPC contracting state.